The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 How much does a franchise cost?

-The only upfront investment needed for a language teaching franchise is the initial franchise fee of £650-plus VAT.
-LCF is priced very low in comparison to similar children’s activity businesses.
+The only upfront investment needed for a language teaching franchise is the initial franchise fee of £1,500-plus VAT.
+While it has recently upgraded its franchise support package, LCF is still priced very low in comparison to similar children’s activity businesses.
 This means it can give the opportunity to those who may not want to build a large territory, while still being open to those who do want to develop a larger, more profitable business.
 The greater the investment of time, the greater the earnings potential.

 For Fun Explorers, its world culture franchise, the initial investment is larger at £1,600-plus VAT.
 This is a new business opportunity and early-adopting franchisees will have a much wider catchment area available to them as this is a first-of-its-kind opportunity to offer such a course.
 Support for this will also be more personal, from its pilot franchisee.